nextcloud/end_to_end_encryption_rfc/RFC.md

 #### Encryption

-For demonstration purposes consider the following pseudocode to encrypt the private key to be uploader to the Nextcloud Server
+For demonstration purposes consider the following pseudocode to encrypt the private key to be uploaded to the Nextcloud Server

 ```
 encryptPrivateKey(privateKey, mnemonic) {